Magdoll/AAV/README.md

 $ git clone https://github.com/formbio/AAV.git
 ```

-You can install the dependencies on your own or use one of the following conda-based options.
+You can install the dependencies on your own or use one of the following options.

 ### Option 1: Conda